vcato/practical_tdd/README.md

      - Using test framework options, like a "skip" flag for a test.
    - Use whatever approach makes sense to you for switching the fix and the test off and on.

-5. **Verify it through 4 states:**
+4. **Verify it through 4 states:**
    |                | **Test off**               | **Test on**                |
    |----------------|----------------------------|----------------------------|
    | **Fix off**    | **State I** (tests pass)   | **State III** (tests fail) |
    | **Fix on**     | **State II** (tests pass)  | **State IV** (tests pass)  |

-   -
    - Use this same test scope for all 4 states.
    - Run all tests for the module you're changing (not just the new test).
-   - Verify that the tests pass or fail and indicated for each state.
+   - Verify that the tests pass or fail as indicated for each state.
    - These states can be verified in any order, but the given order tends to work well.

    - **State I:** Both off → Must be green (no pre-existing failures)